vedantchimmad/AWS_Tutorial/AWS_Security_and_Encryption/README.md

 * Data is decrypted before being sent
 * It is stored in an encrypted form thanks to a key (usually a data key)
 * The encryption / decryption keys must be managed somewhere, and the server must have access to it
+### Client-side encryption
+* Data is encrypted by the client and never decrypted by the server
+* Data will be decrypted by a receiving client
+* The server should not be able to decrypt the data
+* Could leverage Envelope Encryption